IP Address: What Is It and How Do I Find Mine?

 Is an IP Address a Security Risk?

-As far back as 2010 Eric Schmidt, then CEO of Google, said: "We know where you are.
+Back in 2010 Eric Schmidt, then CEO of Google, said: "We know where you are.
 We know where you were.
 We know, more or less, what you think."
-It's no secret that search engines, Internet providers, and websites track us based on our IP address, cookies, or user profiles on social media networks.
-However, even though this might be distressing, your IP address is actually more important owing to what it reveals about your physical location.
+It's no secret that search engines, Internet providers, and websites track users by their IP addresses, cookies, or social media profiles.
+Even though this is distressing, your IP address is actually more important owing to what it reveals about your physical location.

 No one is going to knock on your door, however, things like your ZIP code and what neighborhood you're living in can be determined from it.
 This isn't all bad either, since you'll get accurate weather forecasts, or ads from new restaurants close by.
-At the same time though, this can feel like an invasion of your privacy, since strangers have gotten more information about you than you might have been willing to offer up.
+This can feel like an invasion of your privacy since strangers will have more information about you than you might have been willing to offer up.

 Why Should I Hide My IP Address?

 Most people don't mind legitimate businesses and corporations prying into their lives for marketing purposes.
-However, if this makes you uncomfortable, hiding your IP address is one of the first steps you can take to safeguard your privacy online.
+However, if this makes you uncomfortable, hiding your IP address is one of the first steps you can take to protect your online privacy.

-Another good reason to conceal your IP address is that it allows you to get around geoblocking or regional restrictions.
-If you've ever been unable to access or watch content because of where you physically are, you'll know how frustrating this is.
+Another good reason to conceal your IP address is that it allows you to bypass geoblocking or regional restrictions.
+If you've ever been unable to access or watch content because of where you physically are, you know how frustrating this can be.
 By taking on a different IP address, you can watch British or German Netflix and check out shows or movies that might not be part of your local catalog.
-All you'll have to do is get an IP address from one of those countries.
+All that's needed is a new IP address.

-Content is often limited to particular jurisdictions owing to the licensing agreements that it's produced or distributed under.
+Content is often limited to particular jurisdictions owing to the licensing agreements.

-Even though Google and other services won't be able to see your IP address, they can still gather quite a bit of information about you.
-For example, they'll know which operating system, hardware, browser, and plugins you're using.
+Even though Google and other services won't be able to see your IP address, they can still collect information about you.
+They'll know which operating system, hardware, browser, and plugins you're using.
 Taken together, these can create an incredibly accurate mosaic of who you are, even without your IP address.
-Total anonymity might not be possible online, but, there are ways to complicate what is known as browser fingerprinting for third parties.
+Total anonymity might not be possible online, but, there are ways to make browser fingerprinting difficult for third parties.

 How Can I Hide My IP Address?

-- VPN services act as an intermediary between your router and the IP address of the resource you're attempting to visit.
+VPNs act as an intermediary between your router and the resource you're attempting to visit.
 Each request is encrypted before being sent to your VPN provider's server.
-From there, it's forwarded to the target server, albeit, with the IP address of the VPN's server, not yours.
-Since VPN services operate servers worldwide, you can choose from dozens or even hundreds of countries to connect digitally to, making it possible to circumvent geoblocking.
+From there, it's forwarded to the target server, albeit, with the VPN's IP address.
+Since VPNs operate servers around the world, you can choose from dozens of countries to connect to.
 The only downside is that most VPN services require paid subscriptions.

-- The Onion Router or Tor is a network made up of numerous shared computers around the world that act as nodes.
-Here too, your requests take something of a detour, with your target only seeing the last Tor node's IP address.
+The Onion Router or Tor is a worldwide computer network, each of which acts as a node.
+Here too, your target will only see the last Tor node's IP address.
 Since Tor is volunteer-based and free to use, the hardware contributed by participants isn't the latest and greatest.
-In addition, your requests will be routed through multiple nodes, impacting speed to a far more noticeable extent than VPNs.
+In addition, your requests will be routed through multiple nodes, impacting speed more than with VPNs.

-- Proxy services, like VPNs, act as intermediaries between your router and the server of whatever website or resource you're trying to visit.
-However, unlike a VPN, proxy connections usually don't encrypt your requests, with speeds varying considerably from server to server.
-There do exist premium (paid) proxy services that encrypt all requests and traffic and are both faster and more reliable than their free counterparts.
+Proxy services, like VPNs, act as intermediaries between your router and the server of whatever website or resource you're trying to visit.
+However, unlike a VPN, proxy connections usually don't encrypt your requests, and speeds vary considerably from server to server.
+There are premium proxy services that encrypt all requests and traffic and are both faster and more reliable than their free counterparts.

 Conclusion

 An IP address identifies any Internet-capable device.
 Along with private IP addresses, which only play a role within a network, public IP addresses facilitate Internet communication between routers and servers.
-While the former have dynamic IP addresses, which constantly change, the latter rely on static, or fixed addresses.
+While the former have dynamic IP addresses that constantly change, the latter relies on static or permanent addresses.

-When surfing the Web, the servers of websites that you visit will see your IP address.
-With these, businesses can determine broadly where you're physically located, making it possible to target you with personalized ads.
-However, there's a dark side to this, as cybercriminals can misuse IP addresses.
-Should you want to protect yourself, solutions like VPNs, proxy services, or Tor browser are all capable of hiding your IP address.
-As an added bonus, with each of these, you can get around geoblocking or regional content restrictions.
+When surfing the Web websites that you visit will see your IP address.
+With these, businesses can determine where you're physically located, making it possible to target you with personalized ads.
+However, cybercriminals can misuse IP addresses.
+Should you want to protect yourself, solutions like VPNs, proxy services, or Tor are all capable of hiding your IP address and bypassing regional content restrictions.

-Even when you hide your IP address with one of these, it will still be possible for search engines, app operators, and marketing companies to track you.
-In order to be as anonymous online as possible, you'll have to embrace some additional measures.
+Even when you hide your IP address with one of the above, search engines, apps, and marketing companies will be able to track you.
+To be as anonymous online as possible, you'll have to embrace some additional measures.
 These include so-called privacy browsers, or limiting your usage of apps and social media.
-Whatever steps you take, you should know that there's no such thing as 100% anonymity.
+Whatever steps you take, remember that there's no such thing as 100% anonymity.

 FAQs

-An IP address is a combination of characters that acts very similarly to a telephone number, uniquely identifying a device on a network.
+An IP address is a combination of characters that acts like a telephone number, uniquely identifying a device on a network.
 It's important to distinguish between public and private IP addresses; the former are used on the World Wide Web and are only assigned once, whereas the latter are assigned by networks.

 IPs make it possible for devices to communicate with one another on the Internet.
 Each router is assigned an IP address by the Internet provider.
 Whenever a request comes from this router, the target server knows where to send the requested data package.

 Static IP addresses don't change, which helps explain why they're used by servers and businesses.
-Individual users, on the other hand, are assigned a new IP address every session.
-In this case, the IP address is noted as being dynamic.
+Regular users, on the other hand, are assigned a new IP address every session.
+In this case, the IP address is said to be dynamic.

 Cybercriminals often gain access to IP addresses by hacking the servers that these are saved on.
 After that, it's likely that they'll be misused for DDoS attacks (so-called IP spoofing).